 User accounts, identities, security groups, subscriptions, licenses, and storage cannot be shared among tenants.
 All tenants can have multiple instances associated with each specific tenant.
-Customer Engagement apps data is not shared across instances or tenants.
+Data is not shared across instances or tenants.

 About multiple tenants:

-In a multi-tenant scenario, a licensed Customer Engagement apps user associated with a tenant can only access one or more Customer Engagement instances mapped to the same tenant.
+In a multi-tenant scenario, a licensed user associated with a tenant can only access one or more instances mapped to the same tenant.
 To access another tenant a user would need a separate license and a unique set of sign-in credentials for that tenant.

 Each tenant will require a tenant administrator(s) with unique sign-in credentials, and each tenant affiliate will manage its tenant separately in the administrator console.

-Multiple instances within a tenant are visible from the Customer Engagement apps interface if the administrator has access.
+Multiple instances within a tenant are visible from the interface if the administrator has access.